Anterior FDG-PET Projection Image

 View main image(pt) in a separate image viewer

 View second image(pt).
-Coronal and Axial FDG-PET Images
+Coronal FDG-PET Images

 View fourth image(ct).
-Axial Computed Tomography Images
+Selected Axial Computed Tomographic Images of the Chest

 Full history/Diagnosis is available below

 Axial CT images (fourth image) through the thorax demonstrate dense soft tissue in the breasts.

 Intense uptake of FDG in lactating breasts has been described.
 Because the activity is diffuse and bilateral rather than focal, it is unlikely that it would be mistaken for a pathologic process, particularly if the interpreter of the images is aware of the patient's lactation status.
 Inflammatory breast cancer can cause diffuse FDG uptake, but it would be unusual for it to present bilaterally and symmetrically.

 There are limited data regarding dosimetry to an infant due to breast-feeding when the mother underwent FDG-PET imaging.
 In this patient, minimal activity was found in the breast milk obtained using a breast pump.
 A 13.4 mL sample of right breast milk obtained at 100 minutes post-injection contained 10.0 nCi/mL/mCi injected decay corrected to the time of sampling.
 The total volume of this "feeding" represented 0.033% of the injected dose.
 A 12.4 mL sample of left breast milk obtained 115 minutes post-injection contained 11.2 nCi/mL/mCi injected decay corrected to the time of sampling.
 The total volume of this "feeding" represented 0.039% of the injected dose.